Sukhumi: Medieval and early modern history

+19-21st centuries

 At the request of the pro-Russian Abkhazian prince, the town was stormed by the Russian Marines in 1810 and turned, subsequently, into a major outpost in the North West Caucasus.
 (See Russian conquest of the Caucasus).
 Sukhumi was declared the seaport in 1847 and was directly annexed to the Russian Empire after the ruling Shervashidze princely dynasty was ousted by the Russian authorities in 1864.
 During the Russo-Turkish War, 1877–1878, the town was temporarily controlled by the Ottoman forces and Abkhaz-Adyghe rebels.
-After its annexation, Sukhumi became the administrative center of the Sukhumi Okrug of the Kutais Governorate.
+After its annexation, Sukhumi became the administrative center of the Sukhumi Okrug.

 Following the Russian Revolution of 1917, the town and Abkhazia in general were engulfed in the chaos of the Russian Civil War.
 A short-lived Bolshevik government was suppressed in May 1918 and Sukhumi was incorporated into the Democratic Republic of Georgia as a residence of the autonomous People's Council of Abkhazia and the headquarters of the Georgian governor-general.
 The Red Army and the local revolutionaries took the city from the Georgian forces on 4 March 1921, and declared Soviet rule.
 Sukhumi functioned as the capital of the "Union treaty" Abkhaz Soviet Socialist Republic associated with the Georgian SSR from 1921 until 1931, when it became the capital of the Abkhazian Autonomous Soviet Socialist Republic within the Georgian SSR.
 By 1989, Sukhumi had 120,000 inhabitants and was one of the most prosperous cities of Georgia.
-Many holiday dachas for Soviet leaders were situated there.

 Beginning with the 1989 riots, Sukhumi was a centre of the Georgian-Abkhaz conflict, and the city was severely damaged during the 1992–1993 War.
 During the war, the city and its environs suffered almost daily air strikes and artillery shelling, with heavy civilian casualties.
 On 27 September 1993 the battle for Sukhumi was concluded by a full-scale campaign of ethnic cleansing against its majority Georgian population (see Sukhumi Massacre), including members of the pro-Georgian Abkhazian government (Zhiuli Shartava, Raul Eshba and others) and mayor of Sukhumi Guram Gabiskiria.

 Although the city has been relatively peaceful and partially rebuilt, it is still suffering the after-effects of the war, and it has not regained its earlier ethnic diversity.
-A relatively large infrastructure reconstruction program was launched in 2019–2020 focusing on the renovation of the waterfront, rebuilding city roads and cleaning city parks.
 Its population in 2017 was 65,716, compared to about 120,000 in 1989.
 During summer holidays season its population usually doubles and triples with a large inflow of international tourists.

-In 2021, there was unrest in the city.
+In 2021, there was unrest in the city leading to the resignation of President Aslan Bzhani.